Harper College will be closed Monday, December 23 through Wednesday, January 1 for Winter Break.

 3. Probation/Academic Plan: Students are required to complete a Probation/Academic Plan with an Academic Advisor.

-Appeals must be submitted in the semester that the student is seeking financial assistance.
+Appeals must be submitted in the semester that the student is seeking financial assistance to the One Stop.
 Appeals will be reviewed by the Office of Student Financial Assistance and the student will be notified of the decision within three weeks.

 Students who have their appeal and academic plan approved will move to Probation/Academic Plan status and will be eligible to receive financial assistance for the approved semester.
 At the end of the approved Probation/Academic Plan semester, the student must meet all Financial Aid Minimum Academic Standard Requirements and/or meet all requirements set forth in the Probation/Academic Plan in order to maintain eligibility.